f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 Component Info Table
 ----------------------------

 The table below shows the current rSeries component information for the appliance.
 This includes the serial numbers for the LCD, power supplies and the platform itself.
-It also includes the platfrom type, and baude rate for the serial console.
+It also includes the platform type, and baud rate for the serial console.

 **F5-PLATFORM-STATS-MIB:componentInfoTable OID: .1.3.6.1.4.1.12276.1.2.1.8.1**